-The community and regional public safety need;
+The community and regional public safety need; and

-Project readiness to proceed immediately upon notification of award; and that
+Project readiness to proceed immediately upon notification of award..

-Program requirements are met.
+The Department may seed additional information from the applicant to clarify the uses to which the applicant proposes to apply funds.

-Note: The Department reserves the right to request additional information or accept reasonable variations from the information requirements listed on a case-by-case basis if necessary to make a funding decision, especially if the project contains unique items that may require different information than requested in these Application Guidelines.
+Note: The 9-1-1 Advisory Council and the Department reserves the right to request additional information or accept reasonable variations from the information requirements listed on a case-by-case basis if necessary to make a funding decision, especially if the project contains unique items that may require different information than requested in these Application Guidelines.

 Application Submittal and Deadlines: All applications are accepted on an annual basis June 1 to September 30.
 Applications must be submitted (postmarked if using mail) by the deadline date.
-Applicants can submit the application, with all attachments:
+Applicants can submit the application, with all attachments to the 9-1-1 grant program:

-Potential applicants are encouraged to contact the Department to discuss their proposed project with 9-1-1 grant program staff.
-The 9-1-1 grant program will allow the applicant to present information about their project (not to exceed 10 minutes) to the 9-1-1 Advisory Council.
-Presentations can be done in person and/or by phone and will require the applicant to be available for questions and answers.
-The applicant will be notified regarding the scheduled 9-1-1 Advisory Council meeting date(s).
-Presenting to the 9-1-1 Advisory Council is not required or mandatory.
+9-1-1 Grant Program

+1400 8th Avenue

+P.O.
+Box 200113

+Helena, MT 59620-0113

+Email: qness@mt.gov

+Grants shall be awarded first to eligible private telecommunications providers for expenses associated with eligible uses of grant funds, as adopted by reference [should we adopt the guidelines?

-H. DEPARTMENT FOLLOW-UP
+G. DEPARTMENT FOLLOW-UP

 Award Letter – Upon the Montana Department of Administration Director’s approval of funding a tentative award letter will be transmitted to the applicant notifying them of a tentative 9-1-1 grant funding award, or notice of application not being approved for funding.
 If awarded funding, this will be followed by correspondence from 9-1-1 grant program staff identifying any terms and conditions of that commitment.

-Contracts – The appropriate contracts for an award include, but are not limited to: a contract between the Department and the private telecommunications company or local government entity.
+Contracts – The appropriate contracts for an award include, but are not limited to: a contract between the Department and the private telecommunications company or certified local government entity that hosts a PSAP.
 These contracts will include the performance criteria necessary for 9-1-1 grant funds to be expended and released.
 9-1-1 grant award recipient must execute and return the grant contract within thirty (30) days of receipt of the final contract.
 All projects need to be ready to proceed within ninety (90) days from receipt of the final contract.

 Note: Most grant contracts will be executed for one year with an option to renew for an additional year depending upon the recipient’s performance.